 Inflation Rate in Macedonia averaged 1.69 percent from 2006 until 2021, reaching an all time high of 9.90 percent in June of 2008 and a record low of -2.10 percent in December of 2009.
 This page provides the latest reported value for - Macedonia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Macedonia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Macedonia is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Macedonia to stand at 2.10 in 12 months time.
-In the long-term, the Macedonia Inflation Rate is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Inflation Rate in Macedonia is expected to be 2.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Macedonia Inflation Rate is projected to trend around 2.20 percent in 2022 and 1.60 percent in 2023, according to our econometric models.